peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Algorithms_for_Irrational_Constants></a>
 ### Algorithms for Irrational Constants

 The following algorithms generate heads with a probability equal to an irrational number.
 (On the other hand, probabilities that are _rational_ constants are trivial to simulate.
 If fair coins are available, the `ZeroOrOne` method should be used.
-If coins with unknown bias are available, then a _randomness extraction_ method such as the von Neumann algorithm should be used to turn them into fair coins.
-Randomness extraction is outside the scope of this document, however.)
+If coins with unknown bias are available, then a [**_randomness extraction_**](https://peteroupc.github.io/randextract.html) method should be used to turn them into fair coins.)

 <a id=Digit_Expansions></a>
 #### Digit Expansions